 Love this list?
 You should be one of our subscribers!
-We send out weekly enewsletters with information from our website and tips we don’t share anywhere else.
-Finding family fun along the Wasatch Front couldn’t be easier.
+We send out weekly enewsletters wherein we tell you current events and opportunities.
+Finding family fun along the Wasatch Front and great day trips throughout Utah couldn’t be easier.
 SUBSCRIBE to our ENEWSLETTER here.
 It’s simple.
 Just add your name and email–takes 5 seconds.

 Help us grow this list!
 Email your suggestions to UtahFamilyFunStuff@gmail.com.
 We’d love to use any pictures you might have, but they’re not necessary.
 Our criteria?
 Shaded during the hot, summer days.
 Really good shade over the playground equipment so littles aren’t burned when trying to play.
 Also, parks and easy walking trails for families with young children.
 Think lots of trees and shade.

 Click on each park or trail name below.
 It’s a link to more information.